Meerut Metro

 History of Meerut Metro Project

 Proposal and its submission (2010-2016)- In early 2010, the metro train project of Meerut and RRTS was proposed by the government of India and the Uttar Pradesh State Government.
-The metro train is needed in Meerut due to the rising population, traffic, and demand in the City, it was also in demand due to its location near NCR.
-Therefore the preliminary assessment of the metro project was done by RITES in June 2015 and the same was submitted to the Indian Government in June 2016.
+The metro train is needed in Meerut due to the rising population, traffic, and demand in the City.
+It was also in demand due to its location near NCR.
+Therefore, the preliminary assessment of the metro project was done by RITES in June 2015, and the same was submitted to the Indian Government in June 2016.

-Connectivity of Metro (2017)- In 2017 the Uttar Pradesh Metro Rail Corporation (UPMRC) started the project.
-The metro line was initially planned to have 11 stations from Partapur to Modipuram, but to connect the boundary area of Meerut it was extended to 13 stations from Meerut South to Modipuram Depot.
+Connectivity of Metro (2017)- In 2017, the Uttar Pradesh Metro Rail Corporation (UPMRC) started the project.
+The metro line was initially planned to have 11 stations from Partapur to Modipuram, but to connect the boundary area of Meerut, it was extended to 13 stations from Meerut South to Modipuram Depot.

 Re-bidding due to clash in Galwan Valley (2020)- In 2020, a clash occurred in Galwan Valley between the Indian and Chinese armies, so the Indian government withdrew the bid with the Chinese company associated with manufacturing the trains of the metro.
 Because of this, a ri-bidding was done by the NCRTC and Bombardier Transportation.
 On 7th May 2024, the ri-bidding process was won and acquired by Alstom.